FAQ's

 data immediately or store the data with AURALIT-i.

-All stored data conforms to HIPAA, POPIA, and the HPCSA standards and regulations.
+All stored clinical data conforms to HIPAA, POPIA, and HPCSA standards and regulations.

-All stored data conforms to HIPAA, POPIA, and the HPCSA standards and regulations.
+All stored clinical data conforms to HIPAA, POPIA, and HPCSA standards and regulations.

 All data processed by AURALIT-i is encrypted and securely stored by an